-Our A-Level teachers are committed to providing high standards of teaching and learning, but at the same time recognise the need to develop our students as independent learners.
-We have an established ethos in which students are guided on how best to prepare for each of their lessons and after each lesson consolidate their knowledge and understanding.
+Our A-Level teachers are committed to providing an atmosphere in which they deliver high quality teaching and produce excellent feedback and support, but at the same time recognise the need to develop our students as independent learners.
+We have an established ethos in which students are guided on how best to prepare for each of their lessons and after each lesson, consolidate their knowledge and understanding.
+We encourage them to become the subject expert by using their independent study sessions to both improve their examination technique and complete super curricular tasks.